kaloyan-marinov/complete-terraform-course/README.md

     - example of a meta-argument: `count`

       allows me to specify[,]
-      if I need multiple of the same configuration/[resource?] provisioned[,] ....
+      if I need multiple of the same [resource] provisioned[,] ....
       I can use this `count` meta-argument, and it will provision multiple copies

       usually,
-      this will be used with, let's say, a module [which will be discussed in a later part of this tutorial], where I have a single block and I want to make multiple copies of it
+      this will be used with ... a module
+      [which will be discussed in a later part of this tutorial], where I have a single block and I want to make multiple copies of it